JetBrains/Qodana/topics/custom-profiles.md

 ### Exclude an inspection

-This sample shows how you can exclude the `PhpDeprecationInspection` inspection from the [%php%](php.md)
+This sample shows how you can exclude the `PhpDeprecationInspection` inspection from the [Qodana for PHP](php.md)
 linter:

 ```yaml